ilmarkerm/oracle_client_failover_test/README.md

 Requires oracledb python module and Oracle instantclient (it runs in thick mode... for now).
 I only tested it with instantclient 21.9.

+It runs multiple simple test queries on the target database, in multiple threads.
+It logs all errors received, and when the database driver reports that the connection is no longer valid, it tries to reconnect and resume testing as fast as possible.
+All timestamps are logged.

 ## Analysing the results

 Results are written in CSV format to /tmp/failover.csv